pinHP/arcade/image/readme.txt

 SUBDIRECTORIES:

 "roms_advmame"
 – Game ROMs for games you want to see in the menu.
-– NeoGeo BIOS (neogeo.zip) belongs here as well.
+Accepts subfolders.
+- Accepts subdirectories, to display a custom menu structure.
+Individual display names can be set with the “.title” file inside each directory.
+Write the name into the file and nothing else.
+Names preceded by a “.” (dot) will hide the directory completely, making it inaccessible from the menu.
+Names preceded by a “#” (hash sign) will show a blank line in the menu, but leave it accessible.
 – Edit the game definition file “_games.template” to alter display names.

+"bios_advmame"
+- BIOS files (e. g. neogeo.zip) belong here.

 "roms_unused"
 - Deleted (from pinHP menu) game roms.

 "snaps"
 - Preview snapshots (PNG) to be displayed in game selection menu.

+"logos"
+- Logos (PNG) to be displayed in game selection menu.

 "marquees"
 - Marquees (PNG) to be displayed in game selection menu.